News / Why I Stopped Using Collection Trackers and Sta...

 When I open my dashboard now, I'm not looking at a list of animals.
 I'm looking at answers.
 Who owes me money.
 What's shipping this week.
 Which clutches are about to pip.
 Which hatchlings are ready to list.
 Which animals still need sexing.

 No digging.
 No clicking through tabs.
-Just the information I need to make decisions.
+The information I need to make decisions.

 Here's what really sold me: sales analytics that go beyond "you sold X animals this month."

 I can now see revenue by month with year-over-year comparison.
-I can see which genetics are actually bringing in dollars—not just which ones I think are popular, but ranked by real revenue.
+I can see which genetics bring in dollars; not which ones I think are popular, but ranked by real revenue.
 I know my average sale price broken down by sex.
 I know how long animals typically sit before they sell.
 I can see my profit margins when I track costs.

 This is the difference between being busy and being profitable.
 I was busy before.
 Now I'm both.